i Statutory provisions and public enforcers

 V STATE AID

-Although not part of the EU, Norway has a state aid regime similar to that of EU Member States (i.e., Article 61 of the EEA Agreement mirrors Article 107 TFEU).
+Although not part of the EU, Norway has a state aid regime similar to that of EU Member States (i.e., Article 61 EEA Agreement mirrors Article 107 TFEU).
 Thus, the EEA Agreement prohibits state aid in order to prevent distortions of competition and negative effects on trade.

 The prohibition is, however, subject to exemptions, recognising that government intervention can be necessary to correct market failure and for other purposes.
 To benefit from these exemptions the government must, as a rule, notify aid measures to ESA for prior approval.
 Aid measures may be implemented without prior approval when they comply with the General Block Exemption Regulation (GBER) or other specific rules.
 The main piece of Norwegian legislation on state aid, in addition to the main parts of the EEA Agreement having been incorporated into Norwegian law, is the State Aid Act of 1992.
 All procedural rules and the EEA block exemptions have been implemented into Norwegian law as part of the State Aid Act.
 Similar to the EU model, ESA may request that illegal and incompatible state aid is recovered from Norwegian beneficiaries.